-Motion: Recommend Policy Board approval of Apex Engineering as the preferred firm recommended by the study's consultant selection panel to complete the study; and recommend Policy Board approval for the Executive Director to enter into a contract with said consulting team for the TH 10 Corridor Study through Dilworth.
+MOTION: Approve Apex Engineering as the preferred firm recommended by the study's consultant selection panel to complete the study, and authorize the Executive Director to enter into a contract with said consulting team for the TH 10 Corridor Study through Dilworth.

-Ms. Safgren moved, seconded by Mr. Lorsung MOTION, PASSED

-Motion carried unanimously.
+Ms. Mongeau moved, seconded by Ms. Preston MOTION, passed Motion carried unanimously.